The Spirit of Space

 By Noushin Ehsan, AIA

-Airy vs. Clutter
+Airy Atmosphere vs. Clutter

 Order vs. Chaos

-Joy (exhilaration) vs. Depression
+Joy & Exhilaration vs. Depression

 Warmth & Coziness vs. Coldness

-Friendly vs. Hostile
+Friendliness vs. Hostile

 In order to design a space with a “positive,” human-enhancing spirit, one has to be responsive to its function, setting, environmental context, climate, cultural values and symbolism.